censorship-no-archive/ceno1/doc/errorConditions.md

 **Error code: 3111**

-In case the request URL is malformed, RS should not continue with the process of forwarding it to the BS.
+In case the request URL is malformed, RS should not continue with the process of forwarding it to the BS and respond with this error code to the agent that initiated the request.

 ### Could not decode URL value

 **Error code: 3112**

 Base64 decoding the URL parameter of the request threw an error.
-RS should not continue with the process of forwarding it to the BS.
+RS should not continue with the process of forwarding it to the BS, and should instead respond with this error code to the agent that initiated this request.

 ### Will not serve

 **Error code: 3115**

-RS should ignore intermediate requests for resources ignited by the browser and not the user.
+RS should ignore intermediate requests for resources ignited by the browser and not the user, or for requests that point to local network resources.

-### RS Internal error

-**Error code: 3140**

 ### WebOfTrust Freenet plugin error

 **Error code: 3310**

 General error code for errors of the WebOfTrust plugin or its integration with the CENO plugins.
-Can occur, for example, if the WoT is not loaded or not responding.
+Can occur, for example, if the WebOfTrust is not loaded or not responding.

 ### Freemail Freenet plugin error